ben-wolf-innovations/fpl-team-predictor/README.md

 # FPL Lakehouse Predictor

+A data engineering project to build a medallion architecture lakehouse to store FPL data.

-A modular, production-grade data engineering project built on Databricks and Delta Lake to predict the optimal Fantasy Premier League (FPL) team for the next five gameweeks.
+Ultimate goal to predict the optimal Fantasy Premier League (FPL) team for the next five gameweeks using ML.

-This project demonstrates the full data lifecycle - from ingestion and transformation to machine learning and visualisation - following best practices in DataOps, governance, and CI/CD.
+This project demonstrates the full data lifecycle - from ingestion and transformation to machine learning and visualisation.
 It is designed for blogs, conference talks, and case studies to showcase the power of modern data platforms.

 ---